Wireless Communications Service

 A radio frequency band near 2,300 MHz (2.3 GHz.)

 For LTE and similar mobile service, deployment in the WCS band is defined as "band 30".

 This band consists of four sub-bands, called blocks.
 Different blocks are divided into different regional areas of varying sizes.

 Like most bands designed for two-way service, WCS blocks A and B are paired spectrum.
 This means phones transmit on one frequency, while towers transmit on another band, so as not to interfere.
 Therefore WCS A&B consists of 2305 - 2315 MHz paired with 2350 - 2360 MHz.

 The C and D blocks are not paired, and therefore not ideal for mobile phone service, although such use is possible.
-The C and D blocks are also closest to the satellite radio frequencies.
+The C and D blocks are also adjacent to satellite radio frequencies.

 The WCS band was auctioned off in 1997.